 Okay talk about PACKED!
-We love Kenmore Square and are even starting a brand new Fenway Food Tour there, but it's CROWDED with a capital C on Patriots Day.
+We love Kenmore Square which is near Fenway Park and have a Fenway Food Tour there, but it’s CROWDED with a capital C on Patriots Day.
 Like so much so you may not even see the runners.
-And if you think you can't pack any more people into one location, you'll be even more squished once the Red Sox game gets let out.
-I mean, you could get there at like 7am to grab a spot on Eastern Standard's patio, but that means one thing: C-O-F-F-E-E!
+And if you think you can’t pack any more people into one location, you’ll be even more squished once the Red Sox game gets let out.
+I mean, you could get there at like 7am to grab a spot on Hotel Commonwealth’s patio, but that means one thing: C-O-F-F-E-E!

 Best of luck to all of the runners, and we look forward to cheering you on the route!

-Off The Beaten Path Food Tours runs food and chocolate tours in Boston, Cambridge, Lowell, and Somerville with more tours on the way.
+Off The Beaten Path Food Tours runs food and chocolate tours in Boston, Cambridge, Lowell, Somerville, and Northampton with more tours on the way.
 Check our Tour Calendar for more information.